 Most people will receive a traffic ticket at some point in their lives.
 Unfortunately, many simple offenses in New Jersey have very high point values.
 This could ultimately increase your insurance premiums or suspend your drivers’ license.
 If you fail to appear in court for a traffic violation or pay the ticket, you could even end up facing arrest warrants and further license suspensions.

-For strategic representation on your traffic tickets, license suspensions, or driving with a suspended license charges, contact a traffic ticket and criminal defense attorney.
-The experienced Atlantic City criminal defense lawyers at The Law Offices of John J. Zarych help protect the rights of people accused of traffic offenses.
+For strategic representation of your traffic tickets, license suspensions, or driving with suspended license charges, contact a traffic ticket and criminal defense attorney.
+The experienced Atlantic City traffic offense lawyers at The Law Offices of John J. Zarych help protect the rights of people accused of traffic offenses.

 Common Traffic Offenses